Dr Michael Richards

 In 2013 I published a major study of war memories and public uses of the past in Spain since 1939, including the early twenty-first century: After the civil war: making memory and re-making Spain since 1936, (Cambridge University Press, 2013).

 This challenged straightforward notions of collective memory in Spain by situating memory within historical change, including demographic shifts.
-The former Madrid correspondent of The Times, William Chislett: 'a rigorous de-mythification of an epoch'.
-It also aimed to contribute to uncovering the often obscured pasts of 'ordinary' flesh-and-blood individuals.
+It was summed up by the former Madrid correspondent of The Times, William Chislett as 'a rigorous de-mythification of an epoch'.
+The book also aimed at uncovering the often obscured pasts of 'ordinary' flesh-and-blood individuals.

 I also actively link research to public history, including an inter-disciplinary conference on wartime child displacement, which compared recent global refugee challenges with historical cases.
 This brought historians, sociologists, psychologists, and lawyers together with public charitable and welfare associations